lukeed/taskr/docs/README.md

 ```
 -->

-See inside `examples/` for a large collection Flyfile samples.
+Browse the `examples/` folder for additional Flyfile samples.

 ## CLI